 And one last thought on the mail… When I was a kid, my dog Ruffy was as excited as I was to see the mailman because he always got a bone.
 To our current dog Angus’ delight, he regularly received a similar treat…until last week.
 Our mail carrier told us that he could no longer give out treats.
 Seems that, like people, many dogs have allergies and for this reason the mail carriers were asked to stop.
 Perhaps a recipe for gluten-free dog treats is in order!

-Yields 12 granola rounds.
+Yield: 12 granola rounds

 - 2 large egg whites

 - 1/4 cup (60 grams) pure maple syrup

 - 1/4 teaspoon kosher or fine sea salt

 - 1 1/2 cups (145 grams) old-fashioned oats